mariobkp/capstone_1/README.md

 Unfortunately the Cartopy shapefile did not explicitly have data regarding in which hemispheres the countries lay, so that was when I imported the second dataset and ultimately merged the DataFrames on country name.
 I split the data into two sets according to latitudes above and below 0.

-First test if quality of coffee coming from the Northern and Southern hemispheres is significantally different.
+First test if quality of coffee coming from the Northern and Southern hemispheres is significantally different at 5% significance level.

 * H<sub>0 is that the quality of coffee is the same regardless of whether it comes from the Northern or Southern hemispheres.
 * H<sub>A is that hemisphere matters with regards to coffee quality.